konfound-project/konfound/joss-paper/paper.md

 ### **konfound**

 This function calculates the ITCV and RIR for models fitted in R. This function currently works for linear models fitted with `lm()`, `glm()`, and `lmer()`.
-The output printed in the R console is the bias that must be present and the number of cases that would have to be replaced with cases for which there is no effect to invalidate the inference.
+The output printed in the R console is the bias that must be present and the number of cases that would have to be replaced with cases for which there is no effect to nullify the inference.

 #### *Example for linear models fit with lm()*

 For this example, we will use the `concord1` dataset built into the `konfound` package.
 This dataset comes from a study that examines the causal mechanism behind household water conservation in a U.S. city.

-We will model the impact the following variables have on household water consumption in 1981:
+We will model estimate the effect of the following variables on household water consumption in 1981:

 - household water consumption in 1980 (`water80`)
 - household income (`income`)